zz85/fast-rectangles/README.md

 ## Fastest Rectangles

 Some thoughts:
-- How many ways can you draw rectangles in a website (eg. dom, css, 2d canvas, svg, webgl)
+- How many ways can you draw rectangles in a browser (eg. dom, css, 2d canvas, svg, webgl)
-- How is the fastest (maximum number of) rectangles can you draw with each approach?
+- How is the fastest (most number of) rectangles can you draw with each approach?

 Task:
 - Paint random rectangles for 5 seconds, find out how fast each approach takes.

 Rational:
-- For various reasons, you may want to find a most convinent approach way to draw rectangles.
-In [Space Radar](github.com/zz85/space-radar), I find myself having > 100K rectanges to paint at times, which is why I'm trying to find which other way I can paint triangles.
+- For various reasons, you may want to find the most convinent approach to draw rectangles.
+In [Space Radar](github.com/zz85/space-radar), I find myself having > 100K rectanges to paint at times, which is why I'm exploring and testing which ways rectangles can be painted.

 Rules:
 - DOM, CSS, Canvas, or WebGL (three.js, stackgl or other libraries) may be used